holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * `ListWasmHostFunctions -> ListWasmHostFunctions(Vec<String>)`: List all the host functions supported by this conductor and callable by WASM guests.

-* `ProvideMemproofs(HashMap<Rolename, MembraneProof) -> Ok`: Provide the deferred membrane proofs that the app is awaiting.
+* `ProvideMembraneProofs(HashMap<Rolename, MembraneProof) -> Ok`: Provide the deferred membrane proofs that the app is awaiting.
     * **Arguments**: The input is supplied as a mapping of role names to the corresponding membrane proofs.
     * **Return value**: Implementations MUST return `AppResponse::Error` with an informative message if the application is already enabled.